buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateReferenceSystem.md

 ### Name
 Name by which the coordinate reference system is identified.
 > NOTE 1  The name shall be taken from the list recognized by the European Petroleum Survey Group EPSG.
 It should then be qualified by the EPSG name space, for example as 'EPSG:5555'.

-{ .extDef}
-> NOTE 2  The name shall be 'WKT' if an EPSG code does not exist for the CRS.
+> NOTE 2  The name shall be 'WKT' if an EPSG code does not exist for the Coordinate Reference System (CRS).
+In this case, the CRS shall be further specified using the _IfcWellKnownText_ entity, following ISO 19162: Geographic information &ndash; Well-known text representation of coordinate reference systems.

 ### Description
 Informal description of this coordinate reference system

-{ .extDef}
-> NOTE  In case Name equals 'WKT' the Description is well-known text that corresponds to ISO 19162 definition specifying the necessary parameters for the coordinate reference system.

-Example for ellipsoid:
-ELLIPSOID[<name>,<major axis>,<inverse flattening>,<length unit>]

 ### WellKnownText